The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 This guidance is for England

-A number of legal requirements affect butchers regarding the labelling and composition of fresh meat, cooked meat and meat products, eggs and cheese.
+A number of legal requirements affect butchers regarding the labelling and composition of fresh meat, cooked meat and meat products.

 Food for sale to consumers needs varying degrees of labelling.
 Beef, veal, pork, mutton, lamb, goat meat and poultry meat have specific legislation governing their labelling.
 Specified meat products have a legal definition and very specific labelling requirements.
 Butchers also need to take care when using such terms as 'smoked' and 'traditional' as these are also subject to legal and restricted definitions.